kmpf/uap-docker/uap/docker-uap.README.md

 Depending on the container you started it either already contains the genomic and the sequencing data or it only contains the uap installation.

-uap:1.0.0
+uap.1.0.0
 *********

-The uap:1.0.0 container contains only an installation of uap and no external data.
+This container contains only an installation of uap and the described bioinformatic tools.
 Users can start workflows that download data such as:

 * download_human_gencode_release_v19.yaml
   * Downloads the human Gencode annotation v19
   * Downloads the human Gencode long non-coding RNA gene annotation v19
-  * the downloaded files are located in `genomes/animalia/chordata/mammalia/primates/homo_sapiens/gencode`
+  * the downloaded files are located in `example-configurations/genomes/animalia/chordata/mammalia/primates/homo_sapiens/gencode`

 * index_homo_sapiens_hg19_chr21.yaml
   * Downloads the homo sapiens chromosome sizes from UCSC
   * Downloads the homo sapiens chromosome 21 FASTA sequence from UCSC
-  * the downloaded files are located in `genomes/animalia/chordata/mammalia/primates/homo_sapiens/hg19`
+  * the downloaded files are located in `example-configurations/genomes/animalia/chordata/mammalia/primates/homo_sapiens/hg19`
   * Generates the index for bowtie2 for chromosome 21
   * Generates the index for bwa for chromosome 21
   * Generates the fasta index for chromosome 21

+* index_homo_sapiens_hg19_genome.yaml
+  * Downloads the homo sapiens chromosome sizes from UCSC
+  * Downloads the full homo sapiens chromosome set as FASTA sequences from UCSC
+  * the downloaded files are located in `example-configurations/genomes/animalia/chordata/mammalia/primates/homo_sapiens/hg19`
+  * Generates the index for bowtie2 for the full chromosome set
+  * Generates the index for bwa for the full chromosome set
+  * Generates the fasta index for the full chromosome set

 * index_mycoplasma_genitalium_ASM2732v1_genome.yaml
-  * Downloads the mycoplasma genitalium genome from NCBIs Genbank, these files are located in `genomes/bacteria/Mycoplasma_genitalium/`
+  * Downloads the mycoplasma genitalium genome from NCBIs Genbank, these files are located in `example-configurations/genomes/bacteria/Mycoplasma_genitalium/`
   * Generates the index for bowtie2 for that genome
   * Generates the index for bwa for that genome
   * Generates the index for segemehl for that genome